tagsrock/eris-pm/Godeps/_workspace/src/github.com/eris-ltd/eris-compilers/README.md

 Make sure you have the appropriate compiler installed and configured (you may need to adjust the `cmd` field in the config file)

 ```
-lllc-server compile --local test.lll
+eris-compilers compile --local test.lll
 ```

 #### Run a server yourself

 ```
-lllc-server --port 9000
+eris-compilers --port 9000
 ```

 ## Using the json-rpc proxy server

-If you are coding in another language and would like to use the lllc-server client without wrapping the command line, run a proxy server and send it a simple http-json request.
+If you are coding in another language and would like to use the eris-compilers client without wrapping the command line, run a proxy server and send it a simple http-json request.

 To run the proxy:

 ```
-lllc-server proxy --port 9099
+eris-compilers proxy --port 9099
 ```

 And the JSON request: